I have been asked to say more about fogging – a safe experiment.

 Look at, and listen to, the other person.
 In ordinary conversations it is normal to talk over one another and, most often, we get away with it.
 Indeed, as we listen to the other person we switch off even earlier than we realise – to formulate our own reply – before we even open our mouth!

 However, one strategy, here, is to be patient and let the other person run out of steam.
 It does happen – most times!

 Another way to speak to others involve the use of ‘minimal encouragers‘.
 These are simple to use, but so often we do not!
 Minimal encouragers are a few small words and a few encouraging gestures.

 These steps are know to help others talk as they do not need to interrupt you and, indeed, they will often feel encouraged by you!!

 - a positive nod of the head.
 Up and down, not side to side (think about it!).

 - an encouraging use of hands that say ‘do go on’.

 - attending the other person with ‘good’ eye contact.
 That is, not staring, but still.
-However, do move eyes around the face, as it might appear that you are staring and that will interfere with a ‘good’ conversation.
-Do not do these movements in a rapid and distracted fashion.
+Do move your eyes around the face, as it might appear that you are staring.
+That will interfere with a ‘good’ conversation.
+Do not use these movements in a rapid and distracted fashion.
 If this is difficult for you, and it is for many, try focusing on the tip of other person’s nose.